jameshbarber/water/README.md

 This codebase works with the concept of an `App` which is initialised using a `manifest.ts` file containing JSON specs. `Modules` are core CRUD entities, stored in a `Store` of your choice.

 ## Storage
 You can store data in pretty much any form using the adapter pattern, and customise this per module.
 Built in support for local storage in the form of JSON & CSV files, as well as remote storage in the form of POSTGRES and TimescaleDB.
-To implement a custom storage scheme, simply implement the `DatabaseAdapter` interface.
+To implement a custom storage scheme, simply implement the `ModuleDataStore` interface.

 ## Driver
 You can use pretty much any protocol to integrate devices such as sensors and actuators.
 Out-the-box support for MQTT, GPIO (via polling) & HTTP.
 To implement a custom driver, such as Serial, extend the `DriverAdapter` interface